weinstein/SteinLang/README.md

 ### Demo

-There's no lexing/parsing for the actual steinlang syntax yet, but there are some example programs in the `lang/interpreter/pgms` subdirectory which are ASCII protobuf syntax trees.

-It's possible to write new syntax trees, but it's a pain in the buns.

-The `interpreter_main` binary can evaluate them, print any output printed by the program, and print some timing information.
+Run the `interpreter_main` binary to parse and evaluate programs from stdin, and print some timing information.
-To build:
+Ex:
 ```
 $ mkdir build && cd build
 $ cmake ..
 $ make
 $ cd lang/interpreter
-$ ./interpreter_main.exe --input_file=pgms/fibo_test.txt
+$ echo "print \"hello, world!\";" | ./interpreter_main.exe
 ```

+There are a number of flags available to print debug information:

-The `--debug_print_steps` flag prints verbose state at each evaluation step: evaluation stack, result stack, and local environment map.
+*  --debug\_print\_steps: print verbose evaluation state at each evaluation step (eval stack, result stack, local environment map)

+*  --debug\_print\_parse\_trees: print the parse tree of the parsed input program

+*  --debug\_print\_syntax\_tree: print the ascii protobuf syntax tree resulting from the parse tree

+There are also a number of flags to tweak protobuf arena allocation performance.
+Run `interpreter_main.exe --help` for a full list of available flags.

 ### Serialization